 I'm also very good at improvising silly stories on the spot.
 Give me three random nouns, and I'll come up with something ridiculous and amusing.
+They often involve a Disney/Pixar-like adventure that's silly and sweet and filled with anthropomorphic animals.

 Some have also described me as being pathologically honest.
 I don't know if that's something to brag about, but I have no poker face whatsoever and strive to be very upfront with my thoughts and feelings—tactfully so.